History of Shepherd's Bush: Origins

 The origins of the name Shepherds Bush are obscure.
 The name may have originated from the use of the common land here as a resting point for shepherds on their way to Smithfield Market in the City of London.
 There appears to have been an ancient custom of pruning a hawthorn bush to provide a shelter for shepherds protecting them from the elements as they watched their flocks.
 Alternatively the neighbourhood may simply be named after a local landowner.
 In 1635 the area was recorded as "Sheppards Bush Green".

 Evidence of human habitation can be traced back to the Iron Age.
 Shepherd's Bush enters the written record in the year 704 when it was bought by Waldhere, Bishop of London as a part of the "Fulanham" estate.
 However, the neighbourhood appears to have been of little note until the mid-seventeenth century, when a cottage on the Goldhawk road became the home of one Miles Sindercombe, a disgruntled Roundhead who in 1657 made several attempts to assassinate Oliver Cromwell.
 Sindercombe planned to ambush the Lord Protector using a specially built machine with muskets fixed to a frame.
-His plan failed, Sindercombe was sentenced to death, and his cottage was eventually demolished in the 1760s.
+His plan failed, and Sindercombe was sentenced to be hung drawn and quartered, although he managed to avoid his fate, as his sister succeeded in smuggling poison into his cell.
+His cottage, adjacent to the Green, was eventually demolished in the 1760s.

 John Rocque's eighteenth century map shows Shepherd's Bush to be almost entirely rural, with a few scattered buildings around the Green, such as Shepherd's Bush House.
 The basic road layout is however broadly similar to that of today, with the "North High Way" (today the Uxbridge Road) to the west of the Green, and Turvens Lane (now Wood Lane) running to the north.

+At the Eastern end of the Green stood two gibbets, where, up until 1751, several criminals were hung in chains after their execution.
+These are shown in a map of the area by John Rocques.
+The last of the two gibbets was blown down in a storm and not replaced.
+(There was a further gibbet not far away; at what is now the junction of Uxbridge Road and Becklow Road: more or less where the Queen Victoria pub now stands.)